 Following this discussion on the philosophy of consolation, it’s important to keep in mind that a Buddhist approach – or any particular approach – to consolation may sit well if applied to oneself, but may rub the wrong way when made categorical, and directed at others who are distressed.
 Even if a piece of consolatory wisdom seems to be based on an absolute and helpful to oneself, someone on the receiving end of it may find it is actually diminishing their suffering.
 To hear that “it will pass” may not lessen the felt intensity of a negative experience but might instead feel like the person is ignoring the poignancy of the situation.
 Furthermore, some consoling messages could come across as patronising.
 If you just lost a loved one and someone tries to explain, in Buddhist terms, that “it’s all empty” or that “there’s no ‘you’ who is suffering”, this might just cause irritation, which is the opposite of what consolation should do.
 The most helpful form of consolation can also depend on the particular loss, disappointment, or distress involved.
 One kind of consoling conversation may suit the loss of a job but not the loss of a parent.

 In trying to formulate a philosophy of consolation, and in understanding consolation as an empathic connection with another, it’s best to think of consolation in broad terms.
 There are many ways to soothe the suffering of another.
 Consolation doesn’t always have to involve trying to shift someone’s perspective with a specific worldview.
+Consolation can also be wordless.
 By empathetically listening to someone, for example, you can allow that person to express their distress as fully and clearly as possible and convey to him or her that you understand their experience.
 This mutual understanding and trust is reliably a great source of consolation.